jnthngdbt/PointCloudVisualizer/package/readme.md

 # VisualizerApp User Guide

-Take the latest package from this path.
-Copy it localy on your PC.

-    X:\Development team\Staff\Jonathan Godbout\VisualizerApp

 To test if the setup is ok, run this batch file by double clicking on it.

     [...]\package\VisualizerAppTest\test.bat